-- 120VAC or 220VAC single phase power. - A compatible step motor (see recommended motors section) - A small flat blade screwdriver for tightening the connectors (included). - A personal computer running Microsoft Windows 98, 2000, NT, Me, XP or Vista or 7. - The Applied Motion CD (included)
+- 120VAC single phase power. - A compatible Hazadous Location Certified step motor.
+Consult Factory. - A small flat blade screwdriver for tightening the connectors (included). - A personal computer running Microsoft Windows XP or Vista or 7 or 8, 32 or 64 bit.

 If you've never used a STAC6 drive before you'll need to get familiar with the drive and the set up software before you try to deploy the system in your application.
-We strongly recommend the following:
+We strongly recommend the following software applications available at www.applied-motion.com: